niranjchandrasekaran/PyPath/README.md

 - For large systems, all atom simulation is resource intensive.

-- Since PyPath works with stable equilibrium states of proteins, studying the dynamics of proteins that are unfolded may not be possible with this program
+- Since PyPath works with stable equilibrium states of biomolecules, studying the dynamics of biomolecules that are unfolded may not be possible with this program